All the MCU actors who voice their characters in Marvel's What If…? — and every recast role

 Dr. Stephen Strange, a.k.a.
 Doctor Strange: What If...?'s version of Doctor Strange is a lot more tragic than the main MCU arc as he loses the love of his life and destroys his entire universe trying to bring her back.
 But Benedict Cumberbatch plays both the live-action and animated versions.

 Christine Everhart: In a blink-and-you'll-miss-it moment in episode 4, journalist Christine Everhart is seen and heard giving a news report on the death of Christine Palmer.
-Leslie Bibb actually returned to perform that one line in the show after playing the character in Iron Man and Iron Man 2.
+Leslie Bibb actually returned to perform that one line (plus a few more in episode 6) in the show after playing the character in Iron Man and Iron Man 2.

 The Ancient One: After shocking Marvel fans by returning in Avengers: Endgame, Tilda Swinton once again reprises her role as the Ancient One in episode 4.
 Although this time she just voices the character's spirit since the Ancient One dies early in the episode and only returns to try and stop Strange from destroying reality.
 Her solution was to split Strange into two versions of himself in the hopes that one would stop the other from trying to alter the "absolute point" in time of Christine's death.
 But the evil Doctor Strange ended up winning the fight and brought about the end of that reality.